adityamukho/amc-hashnode/cko9xf4al000t1ps1fsx2d49e.md

 I think one way of understanding multiple temporal dimensions is to imagine each dimension as the _transaction time_ of some system - the first being the _transaction time_ of the database itself, the second, third.. and so on being _transaction times_ of external systems (including non-computer systems, such as record books, meeting minutes, journals, diaries, etc.) through which the data has traveled to reach our database, and the final being the _valid time_ dimension, i.e. the _transaction time_ of the real world itself, also known as the _clock time_ or _wall time_.
 Fact versions along all but the 1st dimension should be mutable.

-**Disclaimer:** I have not put this scheme to test, however.
-It is just a hypothesis that may or may not work out.
+**Disclaimer:** I have not put this scheme to test.
+It is just a hypothesis that may or may not yield usable designs.